 You can move any range of cells using the Cut and Paste operation.

-Read More: How to Group Cells in Excel (6 Different Ways)
+Read More: How to Move Cells in Excel Without Replacing

 Method 2: Move a Group of Cells Using INSERT Feature in Excel